mavryk-network/LIGO/gitlab-pages/docs/advanced/michelson_testing.md

   create mockup
 ```

-This command returns a list of Tezos addresses that we can use with
+This command returns a list of Mavryk addresses that we can use with
 the client in subsequent commands.
-As recommended in the Tezos
+As recommended in the Mavryk
 documentation, we can add a shell alias to avoid mistakes:

 ```shell